-Following the application review (type B) or the public hearing (type A or B), LWB staff prepare a draft water licence and distribute it for public review and applicant response.
+Following the application review (type B) or the public hearing (type A or B), LWB staff prepare a draft water licence and distribute it for public review.
+The applicant can provide comments on the draft licence during the public review and will also be provided the opportunity to respond to comments from other parties after the public review comment deadline.
 If the draft licence is circulated after the public hearing, comments on the draft cannot include new evidence (i.e., any information that is not already on the public record for the application).